Lucy (2014 film): Cast

-An unwilling drug mule who is accidentally dosed with a drug that activates a myriad of pre-encoded genetic conscious capabilities.
 The role of Lucy called for "an actress who could be believable as extremely vulnerable, as well as superpowered, when her exposure to an illicit substance inadvertently makes her acquire incredible skills."
 Impressed by Johansson's discipline, Besson considered her for the role, stating that she was immediately precise and professional, and he "enjoyed the way she talked about the film."
 He said, "She was excited for the right reason, which was the story.
 At that moment, it was a done deal for me.
 She was definitely the one."
 Angelina Jolie is widely reported to have been originally cast as Lucy, and as having dropped out of the role prior to filming.
 Although Jolie was in "serious talks" with Besson since 2011 to star in his next directorial effort, then untitled, he stated that she was not his first choice for the role of Lucy.